opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 Defining Colors for the Color Line Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The colors used to recognize and process drawing lines when doing color line processing can be defined by using the style editor or picking color values directly from the drawing you want to process
+The colors used to recognize and process drawing lines when doing color line processing can be defined by using the style editor or picking color values directly from the drawing you want to process.

 It is possible to add colors to the list, or remove them if they are not needed anymore.
 The maximum number of color you can define is 7 (black included).